sabarishOfficial/ansible-lemp-installation/README.md

 git clone https://github.com/sabarishOfficial/ansible-lemp-installation.git
 cd ansible-lemp-installation
 ```
-### Nginx Configurations
+# Nginx Configurations
-Below is an example Nginx server block configuration catering to React and Django use cases.
-If you need to customize your configuration, modify the server.conf file in the templates directory.
+## NGINX Configuration for React, Django, and Laravel Projects

+Below is the NGINX configuration that can be utilized for React, Django, and Laravel projects.
+This configuration is designed to be added to the template directory file, allowing you to choose the specific configuration you need.
+Please add the required configuration to your task directory's main.yaml file.
 ```bash
 # Nginx Server Block Configuration
 server {